What Metal Finishes are Available?

 Wax & Linseed Oil

-These natural finishes can only be used on wrought iron for indoor use.
-The wrought iron item is steel brushed while hot to remove any scale and then wax or oil is applied while the item is still hot.
-We use a specially formulated mixture of natural waxes and oils which has a silky finish and pleasant aroma.
+These natural finishes are suitable for wrought iron used indoors.
+The wrought iron item is ‘steel brushed’ while hot.
+This removes any scale.
+Then we apply a wax or oil while the item is hot.
+We use a specially formulated mixture of natural waxes and oils that has a silky finish and pleasant aroma.

 The natural patina of steel is preserved without the need to paint.
 Both Linseed oil & beeswax give a lovely lustre and finish.